Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

-Third-harmonic radiation is observed by pumping the system with multicycle THz pulses.
+We observed third-harmonic radiation in MgB$_2$ by pumping the system with multicycle THz pulses.
 Figure~\ref{Fig_THG}(a) displays the time-domain waveform of the $f=0.5$~THz pump pulse.
-Driven by this pulse, the generated radiation of the sample is recorded after a $3f=1.5$~THz bandpass filter in time domain [see Fig.~\ref{fig_polarz}(a) for a illustrative sketch of the experimental setup].
-Starting from 5~K, the observed THG intensity increases continuously with increasing temperature until about 19~K [Fig.~\ref{Fig_THG}(c)], which is followed by a continuous decrease at higher temperatures towards $T_c$.
+Driven by this pulse, the generated radiation of the sample was recorded with or without a $3f=1.5$~THz bandpass filter in time domain [see Fig.~\ref{fig_polarz}(a) for an illustrative sketch of the experimental setup].
+Figure~\ref{Fig_THG}(b) shows the spectrum of the generated radiation without a $3f$-bandpass filter obtained via Fourier transformation of the time-domain signal at 6~K.

+Temperature dependence of the obtained THG signal with a $3f$-bandpass filter is presented in Fig.~\ref{Fig_THG}(d).
+Starting from 5~K, the observed THG intensity for $f=0.5$~THz increases continuously with increasing temperature until about 19~K, which is followed by a continuous decrease at higher temperatures towards $T_c$.
 Above $T_c$, the THG signal is dramatically reduced.
 The enhancement of the third-harmonic generation below $T_c$ clearly reflects the nonlinear response of the superconducting state.
-Moreover, the intensity maximum for $3f=1.5$~THz occurs right at a resonance condition where $2f = 2\Delta_\pi$, as indicated by the vertical dashed line in Figs.~\ref{Fig_THG}(b) and \ref{Fig_THG}(c).
-However, such resonant behaviour is neither observed in the vicinity of temperatures where the resonance condition would be fulfilled for the gap in the $\sigma$-band, nor for the Leggett mode that was previously determined from Raman response \cite{Leggett_Raman,Blumberg07Review,Leggett_TPTR}, despite that such resonance peaks were predicted in the clean limit \cite{MgB2theory2,MgB2theory1}.
+Moreover, the intensity maximum for $3f=1.5$~THz occurs right at a temperature where the resonance condition $2f = 2\Delta_\pi$ is fulfilled, which is indicated by the vertical dashed line in Figs.~\ref{Fig_THG}(c) and \ref{Fig_THG}(d).
+However, such resonant behaviour is not observed in the vicinity of temperatures where the resonance condition would be fulfilled for the gap in the $\sigma$-band, or for the Leggett mode that was previously determined from Raman response \cite{Leggett_Raman,Blumberg07Review,Leggett_TPTR}, despite that such resonance peaks were predicted in the clean limit \cite{MgB2theory2,MgB2theory1}.
+Although the observed THG signal here is dominated by the response of the $\pi$-band, one may still expect to reveal the Leggett mode and/or response of the $\sigma$-band via complementary pump-probe approaches, such as higher-frequency THz-pump broad-band THz probe \cite{ShimanoTsuji20,Leggett_TPTR}.
+A recent study shows that by using a pump pulse of 1.4~THz, which is evidently greater than the $\pi$-gap $2\Delta_\pi=1.03$~THz, it is possible to reveal signature of Leggett mode \cite{Leggett_TPTR}.
+For such a high-frequency pump pulse, response of the $\pi$-band should be primarily due to pair-breaking excitations [see Fig.~\ref{Fig_TDS}(e)].